gorriecoe/silverstripe-embed/README.md

 # Silverstripe embed
-Adds embed and video a dataobject and dataextension.
+Adds embed and video a dataobject along with dataextension to apply embed to existing objects.

 ## Installation
 Composer is the recommended way of installing SilverStripe modules.